c-git/c-git.github.io/content/rust/thoughts.md

 Trying to write python today I realized why I like types in rust.
 Types allow me specify my assumptions at compile time.
 And get the compiler to check them for me.

+# Prototyping

+I'm not slower in rust than I am in other languages.
+I can just unwrap and clone everywhere and go as fast as I want.
+Then later it's recorded where I need to go back and fix if the project does go forward.